Shawn Parker

-Shawn Parker (born 7 March 1993) is a German professional footballer who plays as a forward.
+Shawn Parker (born 7 March 1993) is a German former professional footballer who played as a forward.

 Club career

 Mainz 05

 Parker made his Bundesliga debut on 27 October 2012 as a late substitute against Hoffenheim.
+On his starting debut, he contributed a goal and an assist in a 3–1 win against Eintracht Frankfurt.
 He scored four goals in 27 league appearances for Mainz.

 FC Augsburg

 On 1 July 2014, Parker transferred to Bundesliga club FC Augsburg and signed a four-year deal.

 Greuther Fürth

 In August 2018, Parker joined 2.
-Bundesliga side SpVgg Greuther Fürth having agreed a two-year deal with the club.
+Bundesliga side Greuther Fürth having agreed a two-year deal with the club.

 On 31 January 2020, the last day of the 2019–20 winter transfer period, he agreed the termination of his contract with Greuther Fürth.